json-api/json-api/format/index.md

 parameter with the `Content-Type` header.
-The value of the `ext` media type parameter **MUST** be formatted as a comma-separated (U+002C COMMA, ",") list of extension names and **MUST** be limited to a subset of the extensions listed in `supported-ext`.
+The value of the `ext` media type parameter **MUST** be formatted as a comma-separated (U+002C COMMA, ",") list of extension names and **MUST** be limited to a subset of the extensions supported by the server, which are listed in `supported-ext` of every response.

-For example: a response that includes the header `Content-Type: application/vnd.api+json; ext=ext1,ext2; supported-ext=ext1,ext2,ext3` indicates that the document is formatted according to the extensions "ext1" and "ext2".
+For example: a response that includes the header `Content-Type: application/vnd.api+json; ext=ext1,ext2; supported-ext=ext1,ext2,ext3` indicates that the response document is formatted according to the extensions "ext1" and "ext2".
+Another example: a request that includes the header `Content-Type: application/vnd.api+json; ext=ext1,ext2` indicates that the request document is formatted according to the extensions "ext1" and "ext2".

 Clients **MAY** request a particular media type extension by including its